cms-l1-dpg/L1Tutorials/tutorials/tme-seed-development/README.md

 [TME website](https://globaltrigger.web.cern.ch/globaltrigger/upgrade/tme) for the latest setup instructions.

 > The setup instructions assume a bare CC7 Lxplus environment.
 The TME can be
-> installed locally on some systems (e.g., Ubuntu), which is more convenient
+> installed locally on some systems (e.g., Ubuntu, MacOS 10.13+), which is more convenient
 > in many cases.

 Log in to Lxplus with your username and enable X11 forwarding (with the option `-X`).